Randomized reference models for temporal networks: Survey of applications of randomized reference models

 Perotti et al. \cite{Perotti2014T} studied the effect of temporal sparsity, an entropy-based measure quantifying temporal heterogeneities on the empirical scale of average inter-event durations $\langle \Dtau_\ij^m \rangle$.
 As a reference model the authors used \new{the timeline shuffling} P[$\w$] (Sec.~\ref{sec:timeline-shufflings}).
 They showed via the numerical analysis of several temporal datasets and using analytical calculations that there is a linear correspondence between the temporal sparsity of a temporal network and the slowing down of a simulated SI process.

 A unique temporal interaction dataset was studied by Rocha et al.~\cite{Rocha2011S}, which recorded the interaction events of sex sellers and buyers in Brazil.
 The system is a temporal bipartite network where connections only exist between sellers and buyers.
 Using this dataset the authors studied, among other questions, the effects of temporal and structural correlations on simulated SI (and SIR) processes.
 They introduced three different MRRMs imposing a bipartite network structure.
-Their first model, \new{{\sl random topological} (the metadata link shuffling P[$\k$,$\pxl(\Thf)$,$\gf$,$\Sigma_\L$]---Sec.~\ref{sec:metadata})}, was used to destroy any structural correlations in the bipartite structure while keeping temporal heterogeneities unchanged (except for link-link temporal correlations).
-Conversely, their second null model, \new{{\sl random dynamic} (the timeline-snapshot intersection P[$\w$,$\t$]---}Sec.~\ref{sec:intersections-TS-Snaps}), destroyed all the temporal structure except global activity patterns, but kept the weighted (bipartite) network structure unchanged.
+Their first model, \new{{\sl random topological} (the metadata link shuffling P[$\k$,$\pxl(\Thf)$,$\gf$,$\Sigma_\L$]---Sec.~\ref{sec:metadata})}, was used to destroy any structural correlations in the bipartite structure while keeping temporal heterogeneities in the individual timelines unchanged.
+Conversely, their second null model, termed \new{{\sl random dynamic} (the timeline-snapshot intersection P[$\w$,$\t$]---}Sec.~\ref{sec:intersections-TS-Snaps}), destroyed all the temporal structure except global activity patterns, but kept the weighted (bipartite) network structure unchanged.
 Their third model, \new{{\sl random dynamic topological} was generated as the composition of the two others (Sec.~\ref{sec:compositions})}.
 Interestingly, they observed that bursty patterns accelerate the spreading dynamics, contrary to other studies~\cite{Karsai2011S,Kivela2012M,Gauvin2013A,Perotti2014T,Miritello2011D}.
 At the same time they showed that structural correlations slow down the dynamics in the long run, and by applying the two reference models at the same time, that bursty temporal patterns and structural correlations together slows spreading initially and speeds it up for later times.
-The authors arrived at the same conclusion using SIR model dynamics (for definition see Section \ref{sec:SIR} below), with the additional observation that temporal effects cause relatively high epidemic thresholds as compared to degree-heterogeneous static networks, where thresholds are vanishing \cite{Pastor-Satorras2015E}.
+The authors arrived at the same conclusion using SIR model dynamics.
 Note that the accelerating effect of burstiness in this case was explained later by the non-stationarity of the temporal network \cite{Holme2014B,Holme2016T}